04 June 2018 / Dark Matters

 - 03 Hidden Past (Fort Romeau Remix)

 Dark Matters label head Amirali returns with the expertly crafted Odyssey EP, employing his vital understanding of space and texture to construct a highly emotive release featuring a remix from Fort Romeau.
-The three track package is out digitally on May 14th followed by the vinyl release a few weeks later.
+The three track package is out digitally on May 14th followed by the vinyl release on June 4th

 Leading on from his critically acclaimed discography and curatorial work with the inimitable Dark Matters imprint, Amirali enters 2018 with grand plans for the future.
 He is currently conceptualising a live stage show whilst continuing to provide a platform for all manner of weird and wonderful music.